Call for Industrial PhD Projects in Data-driven Life Science 2025

 The DDLS program will focus on four strategic areas of data-driven research: cell and molecular biology, evolution and biodiversity, precision medicine and diagnostics, epidemiology and biology of infection.

 We are now launching a competitive grant call for the supervisors to suggest exciting data-driven research projects and training opportunities for PhD students in the four strategic areas of data-driven life science.
-In the 2024 call, 8 industrial PhD projects will be awarded (each with a main supervisor at a university and co-supervisors in the industry).
+In this call, 8 industrial PhD projects will be awarded (each with a main supervisor at a university and co-supervisors in the industry).

 What is Data-driven life science?